aelyader/GisGen/GisGen Technical Sheet.md

 ## **Availability**

 GisGen is freely available on GitHub, ensuring its accessibility to the wider research community.
-For detailed information on implementation and source code, users are encouraged to visit [GisGen on GitHub](https://github.com/ZooPhy).
+For detailed information on implementation and source code, https://github.com/aelyader/GisGen

-For further assistance and support, users can contact Dr. Matthew Scotch via email at matthew.scotch@asu.edu or Amir Elyaderani via email at aelyader@asu.edu.
+For further assistance and support, users can contact Amir Elyaderani via email at aelyader@asu.edu.
 Supplementary data and tutorials are available online to facilitate the use and understanding of GisGen.